The Best Adjustable Dumbbells – Ironmaster vs PowerBlock vs SelectTech

 My next choice would be the Bowflex SelectTech 90lb.
 It seems to be well made enough, it gets good reviews, it’s been around for a long time, and I do like the round heads that are more like traditional dumbbells.
 I could see if you like their easy weight adjustment dial, or you’re doing drop sets where you need quick adjustments, you’d go with them instead of the Ironmaster.

-Personally I don’t plan on doing business with PowerBlock Inc again, nor will I recommend any of their products.
-Full disclosure: I did a large amount of business with them several years ago, until the relationship suddenly went south.
-I’ve had great relationships with all my suppliers over the years, and occasionally I had to part ways with some because it wasn’t working out, but in this case it was bad enough that I don’t want to give them another chance.
+Personally I don’t plan on doing business with PowerBlock Inc again.
+Full disclosure: I did a good amount of business with them several years ago, until the relationship went south when they changed their shipping rate scheme and jumped on me for being out of line with confusing changes and policies.
 Other than that, the quality of their dumbbells is good, and I wouldn’t have sold them if I didn’t think so.
-So that’s just me.
-Maybe my experience isn’t that important, and PowerBlocks are just what you’re looking for.
-Do me a favor and order on Amazon (link below) instead of directly from them.
+Do me a favor and order on Rogue or Amazon (links below) instead of directly from them.
 The price is lower on Amazon, and not only that, but they have to pay Amazon a cut and they aren’t making as much.
 That’ll make me happy.